composor/composi/docs/pubsub.md

 subscribe(topic, callback)
 ---------------------------
 To create a subscriber you use the `subscribe` method.
-This takes to arguments.
-The topic you wish to listen for and a callback to execute when that top is dispatched.
-The first argument of the callback will be any data passed with the dispatch.
+This takes two arguments: the topic you wish to listen for and a callback to execute when that topic is dispatched.
+The first argument of the callback will be any data passed by the dispatch.
 See `dispatch` below for information about how dispatcher work.

 ```javascript
 // A subscriber without data: